mit-crpg/OpenMOC/_sources/devguide/style_guide.txt

-* **Python functions** should be preceded by doxygen-style comments as illustrated in the following code snippet:
+* **Python functions** should be preceded by Doxygen-style comments as illustrated in the following code snippet:

 .. code-block:: python